-1- It is based off a real life event.
-William Blatty wrote his 1971 novel THE EXORCIST based on the real life exorcism of a boy known through the pseudonym as Roland Doe.
+1. THE EXORCIST is based off a real life event.
+William Peter Blatty wrote his 1971 novel of the same name based on the real life exorcism of a boy known through the pseudonym as Roland Doe.
 Catholic Priests at Georgetown University Hospital performed the real life exorcism, but had to stop when the boy managed to get free from his restraints, pull a bed spring out of his mattress, and slash one of the priest’s arms.
 When Blatty wrote the novel, Roland’s family requested the character be changed to a girl in order to protect the boy’s identity.
 Roland went on to live a normal life with no memory of the incident retiring decades later from NASA.

 2. Shooting was delayed after the set caught fire destroying what was supposed to be the MacNeil’s home.
 Director William Friedkin, blamed the incident on a winged creature with talons- it seemed a pigeon had found it’s way into one of the circuit boxes which caused the fire.
 However, the fact that Regan’s room was unharmed by the fire is still pretty creepy.

 3. During filming, actress Ellen Burstyn, who played Reagan’s mother, was actually injured when the possessed Reagan throws her to the ground.
 The take was actually used in the film, and the blood-curdling scream she lets out is completely genuine.
 The injury still bothers her to this day.